 A personal loan is a line of credit that you will receive from a financial lender such as a bank or credit union.
 Personal loans typically have an interest rate between 5% and 35%, depending on how bad your credit score is.
 Personal loans are great for debt consolidation or paying for unforeseen emergencies.

 If you’re unsure of which personal loan is right for you, we’ll explain these types of personal loans in detail below.
+Just and FYI, personal loans are tracked by companies like Experian and Transunion credit bureaus.
+You can get an idea of how these two operate by reading about them on our site.

 1. Unsecured Personal Loans

+Unsecured loans are different than secured credit card options.
 Unsecured personal loans don’t require collateral, and you can use them for a variety of reasons.
 These loans typically require a good credit score and creditworthiness.
 If you have a bad credit score, an unsecured personal loan may not be an option.

 Unsecured personal loan terms and interest rates: